On combinatorial bounds for the total Tjurina numbers of certain curves and surfaces with isolated singularities: Funding

 \section{Funding}

-I would like to warmly thank Alex Dimca for all comments regarding the content of the paper and for suggesting Theorem \ref{super}.

-Piotr Pokora are supported by the National Science Centre (Poland) Sonata Bis Grant \textbf{2023/50/E/ST1/00025}.
-For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.
+Piotr Pokora is supported by Narodowe Centrum Nauki (Poland) Sonata Bis Grant For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.